jenkinsci/debian-package-builder-plugin/README.md

 debian-package-builder
 ======================

-debian-package-builder is Jenkins plugin for building debian (.deb) packages It rocks. realy.
+debian-package-builder is Jenkins plugin for building debian (.deb) packages.
+It rocks. really.